guyotJs/.github/profile/README.md

 GuyotBooks offers several **useful** books.<br/>
 The best part?
 It's all PDFs.<br/>

+### ⁋olycarp

+A collection of epistles of the church fathers, such as <br/>
+- The Epistle of Polycarp to the Phillipians,
+- The Epistle of Ignatius to the Ephesians.

 The Guyot Project is maintained by, **Weston**.
 [Visit the credits!](https://guyotjs.github.io/credits)